 Horvath earned his J.D. at Berkeley Law, where he served as Editor-in-Chief of the California Law Review.
 He served as a law clerk to the Honorable Judge John T. Noonan, Jr., on the Ninth Circuit Court of Appeals.
-In his first career as a physician, he practiced a high-tech subspecialty of cardiology, working extensively with implanted cardiac devices and investigational drugs.
-His teaching includes Introduction to U.S. Legal Scholarship, Veterans’ Law Practicum, and Introduction to Health Law.
-He serves as an advisor for Berkeley Law moot court appellate teams.
+His teaching includes Health Law, Torts, Introduction to U.S. Legal Scholarship, and the Veterans’ Law Practicum.

 George Horvath is not teaching any Law courses in Fall 2023.